elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Atoms

 Atoms in Elixir start with a colon (`:`) which must be followed by non-combining Unicode characters and underscore.
 The atom may continue using a sequence of Unicode characters, including numbers, underscore and `@`.
 Atoms may end in `!` or `?`.
 See [Unicode Syntax](unicode-syntax.html) for a formal specification.
+Unicode characters require OTP 20.

 All operators in Elixir are also valid atoms.
 Valid examples are `:foo`, `:FOO`, `:foo_42`, `:foo@bar` and `:++`.
 Invalid examples are `:@foo` (`@` is not allowed at start), `:123` (numbers are not allowed at start) and `:(*)` (not a valid operator).

-If the colon is followed by a double- or single-quote, the atom can be made of any latin character up to OTP 19 or of any unicode character from OTP 20 onwards, such as `:"++olá++"`.
+If the colon is followed by a double- or single-quote, the atom can be made of any character, such as `:"++olá++"`.

 Atoms are always represented as themselves in the AST: